 - Find the deleted document and click Restore.

-- Now you can switch back to the Content tab and you will see the restored My second news added back to the default location.
+- Now you can switch back to the Content tab and you will see the restored document added back to the default location.

-Note: Do NOT click on the X. The document will be permanently deleted, and will never be restored.
+Note: Do NOT click on the red recycle bin icon.
+The document will be permanently deleted and cannot be restored at that point.

 Changing document order